MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/install.md

 NOTE:

-1. On Windows, you may need to add %APPDATA%\npm to your PATH environment variable to access the coe command
+1. On Windows, you may need to add %APPDATA%\npm to your PATH environment variable to access the coe command.

 1. Install Azure CLI.
-Follow install instructions for your operating system at [Install Azure CLI](/cli/azure/install-azure-cli)
+Follow install instructions for your operating system at [Install Azure CLI](/cli/azure/install-azure-cli).

-## Docker Install
+## Docker install

 One method of installation is via docker.

-### Docker Prerequisites
+### Docker prerequisites

-To run the CoE CLI application, you'll require the following
+To run the CoE CLI application, you'll require the following.

 1. A local install of [Docker](https://docs.docker.com/get-docker/).
 The install can be either Community Edition or Enterprise Edition.
 If you're installing onto a desktop environment, you'll normally pick a Community Edition deployment.

-### Docker Install Steps
+### Docker install steps

 >[!Note]
 >On some operating systems, you may need to use sudo before each of the docker commands.